 russian-speaking-practice

 Preply is another site that connects students with virtual tutors on Skype.
-They have highly-reviewed Russian tutors that can help you with your specific learning objective.
+They have highly-reviewed Russian tutors who can help you with your specific learning objective.
 Each teacher’s profile states whether they specialize in teaching children, adults or college students.

-If you’re short on time, Preply will actually help you with this process.
+If you’re short on time, Preply will help you with this process.
 You can email your preferences and Preply will find a teacher for you!

 When learning Russian, don’t focus all of your energy on just learning the letters and grammar rules.
 Remember that a language is meant to be spoken, and you must practice it to master it!